awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio.md

 **AudioSource\.BucketName**
 *Description* – For S3 source types, the S3 bucket must belong to the same AWS account as the SIP application\.
 The bucket must have access to the Amazon Chime Voice Connector service principal, which is voiceconnector\.chime\.amazonaws\.com\.
-*Allowed values* – A valid S3 bucket for which Amazon Chime has access to the `s3:GetObject` action\.
+*Allowed values* – A valid S3 bucket for which Amazon Chime SDK has access to the `s3:GetObject` action\.
 *Required* – Yes\.
 *Default value* – None\.